-Overview Business Management in the IB programme studies business functions, management processes and decision-making in contemporary contexts of strategic uncertainty.
+Business Management in the IB programme studies business functions, management processes and decision-making in contemporary contexts of strategic uncertainty.
 It examines how business decisions are influenced by factors internal and external to an organisation, and how these decisions impact upon its stakeholders, both internally and externally.
 The course covers all key areas found within a business, including finance, marketing, operations management and human resources.
 Business Management also explores how individuals and groups interact within an organisation, how they may be successfully managed and how they can ethically optimise the use of resources in a world with increasing scarcity and concern for sustainability.

 The relationship between concepts, the contexts and content of the discipline of business management can be illustrated with a triangular diagram.
-Concepts are anchored in the tools, techniques and theories of the subject and come alive through case studies and examples.
-Together, these help students to acquire a holistic and integrated understanding of business management.
+The concepts of creativity, change, ethics and sustainability are anchored in the tools, techniques and theories of the subject and come alive through case studies and examples.
+Together, these help pupils to acquire a holistic and integrated understanding of business management.

 Other common subjects to consider with the Higher level course include Maths Higher level and/or Geography; though Business Management fits well with a whole range of subjects and suits many different types of students.

-Curriculum Topics All pupils undertake the following units.
-Those taking Business Management at Higher level will study them either in more depth or with additional components.
-Unit 1: Business organisation and environment Unit 2: Human resource management Unit 3: Finance and accounts Unit 4: Marketing Unit 5: Operations management Assessment Higher level - Two external written examinations, 4 hours 30 minutes total (75%) and ONE internal assessments, the latter is a research and report project of 2000 words (25%).
-Paper 1: Pre-seen case study, 3 sections 2 hour 15 mins 35% Paper 2: Unseen case studies, 3 sections 2 hour 15 mins 40% Standard level - Two external written examinations, 3 hours total (75%) and one internal assessments, the letter is a research project and report of 1500 words (25%) Paper 1: Extended response (essays) 1 hour 15 mins 35% Paper 2: Data response 1 hour 45 mins 40% Future Pathways Whether as a potential subject to study at university or as a new humanities subject, choosing IB Business Management enables pupils to understand how organisations operate in all fields.
+This is a new syllabus with the first examinations taking place in May 2024.
+All pupils undertake the following units.

+Unit 1: Business organisation and environment Unit 2: Human resource management

+Unit 3: Finance and accounts Unit 4: Marketing

+Unit 5: Operations management

+Those taking Business Management at Higher level will study them either in more depth or with additional Higher Level (HL) components.

+Higher level - Three external written examinations, 4 hours 30 minutes total (80%) and ONE internal assessment.

+The internal assessment is a research project of 1800 words - investigating and reporting on a real business issue or problem facing a particular organisation using a conceptual lens.
+(20%).

+Paper 1: Pre-seen case study, 2 sections - structured questions and extended responses (essays) 1 hour 30 mins 30%

+Paper 2: Unseen case studies, 2 sections - structured questions and extended responses (essays) 1 hour 45 mins 25%

+Paper 3: Unseen case study, one compulsory extended response (essay) on social enterprise 1 hour 15 minutes 25%

+Standard level - Two external written examinations, 3 hours total (70%) and one internal assessment

+The internal assessment is a research project 1800 words (30%) - investigating and reporting on a real business issue or problem facing a particular organisation using a conceptual lens.

+Paper 1: Pre-seen case study, structured questions and extended response (essays) 1 hour 30 mins 35% Paper 2: Data response unseen - structured questions and extended response (essays) 1 hour 30 mins 35%

+Whether as a potential subject to study at university or as a new humanities subject, choosing IB Business Management enables pupils to understand how organisations operate in all fields.
 While not a prerequisite for studying Business Management at university, this course will equip students with a comprehensive introduction to the key concepts and provides a basis for many interdisciplinary degrees.